Opening Date: 13 June 2016

 - Submission of an application does not guarantee funding.
 The costs of preparing an application are the responsibility of the applicant.

-- Submit your application before the closing date, do not leave your application until the last minute.
+- Submit your application before the closing date – ensure you leave ample time to complete your application.

 To start the application process you can also click here.